Northumberland Rugby Union

 i.
 Referees – Below are detailed guidance notes of the requirements of the Referee in the event of a serious injury.

 ii.
-Clubs and Managers of County Sides – Any serious injuries where a player has attended hospital should be reported as soon as possible to the County Injured Players Welfare Officer, details above.
+Clubs and Managers of County Sides – Any serious injuries should be reported as soon as possible to the County Injured Players Welfare Officer.

-Where the player is kept in hospital overnight an RFU Reportable Injury Event Form should be completed, example attached, and returned to the RFU Sports Injuries Administrator at the address shown at the bottom of the form.
+Where the player is kept in hospital overnight an RFU Reportable Injury Event Form should be completed and Keith Atkinson can assist with this.

 iii.
-Players – All Club and County Players from aged 16 to senior level are fully covered by the RFU personal accident insurance currently arranged with Royal Sun Alliance via Perkins Slade Insurance Brokers.
-Under 16 players have a modified Death Benefit.
+Players – All Club and County Players from aged 16 to senior level are fully covered by the RFU personal accident insurance.

-Cover is also afforded whilst travelling to and from rugby training sessions and matches.
-There is now a dedicated telephone number 0121 6988001 for any RFU Insurance enquiry.
+There is a dedicated telephone number 0121 6988001 for any RFU Insurance enquiry.

 In the event of catastrophic brain or spinal cord injuries you will note that the RFU have an injured player’s foundation with benefits up to £300,000.